Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Conclusion

 \section{Conclusion}

 Dormant hardware Trojans that introduce only tiny malicious hardware modifications pose a severe threat in security-critical applications.
 In this work, we have demonstrated a detection approach for dormant \acp{ht} using the laser-assisted optical probing method \ac{llsi}.
 By modulating the power supply of the chip, even inactive logic is visible on the logic snapshots.
 By awakening the potential Trojan in this way, no malicious modification of the \ac{fpga}'s configuration stays undetected.
 We have demonstrated that our approach is applicable to recent SRAM- and flash-based \acp{fpga} on the market in a non-invasive manner.
+It did not make a significant difference whether the \acp{fpga} were manufactured in a \SI{28}{\nano\m} or \SI{20}{\nano\m} technology.
 Finally, we have explained why our framework should also be suitable for detecting stealthy \acp{ht} on \acp{asic}.

 \ifthenelse{\boolean{cameraready}}{